 Desert Camp's main area is a cluster of tented buildings set around a manicured lawn and pool.
 Close to reception is a partly open bar with a large-screen TV, where you may be able to watch major sports events.
 The bar is open 2.00–10.00pm daily, but we are told that guests can get drinks from the staff at anytime.

-The adjacent swimming pool, complete with ornamental fountain, is surrounded by paving and overlooks the desert landscape.
+The adjacent swimming pool, complete with ornamental fountain, is surrounded by paving and overlooks the desert landscape and a small waterhole, which is often visited by oryx.
 To one side, two communal 'bomas' –traditional southern African firepits – form a focal point for groups travelling together to enjoy a meal.
 Each boma also has facilities for meal preparation and washing up.

 Flanking the room is a small shaded veranda with kitchenette and wooden picnic table.
 This has a washing-up area, two-plate hob and under-counter fridge.
-Utensils, cutlery, firewood, firelighters and ice are available at Desert Camp's reception for travellers who'd like to cook for themselves.
+Utensils, cutlery, firewood, firelighters and ice are available, at an extra cost, at Desert Camp's reception for travellers who'd like to cook for themselves.
+Desert Camp can also provide food stuffs from meats (for the BBQ), salads, bread, breakfast products and tea and coffee sachets, at an extra cost, for those who haven't made it to a supermarket.
 Each chalet also has a barbecue and its own parking area.
 Visitors not wishing to self-cater can reserve dinner at the nearby Sossusvlei Lodge, next to the Sesriem gate and about 5km from Desert Camp.

 It is also possible for guests at Desert Camp to book many of the activities available from Sossusvlei Lodge, including excursions into the dunes, quadbiking, scenic flights and more.
 You will need to make your own way to the lodge, as their vehicles will not come to Desert Camp to pick you up.
 From the camp there is a short walk that takes you up a nearby kopje: a perfect spot to watch the sun set, though you need to make sure you are back in camp before it gets dark.